OperationCode/START_HERE/ROADMAP.md

 ## Backend

 * Deploy interface for execs to query the database (possibly Active Admin or Forest)
+ * As operations, I want the member list in the backend to contain both signup *and* Slack information, so that I can have a single view of our membership base.

 * Add ability to run Cron Jobs (need help of infrastructure)